-The possibility to appoint multiple BRP's downstream of an Access Point may be given only to Grid Users who are also their own Access Contract Holder.
+The possibility to appoint multiple BRPs downstream of an Access Point has to be given only to Grid Users who are also their own Access Contract Holder.
 This is because the Responsibility for metering devices used for the allocation burdens the Grid Users (according to Art.
 270 of the Federal Grid Code).